Denim has become such an accepted part of many people’s wardrobes that to imagine a time without jeans is almost impossible.

 1930s & the Birth of Jeans for Women

-Men’s jeans had a head-start on women’s jeans, of around 50 years.
 The first styles of women’s jeans (although technically, these were not jeans as we would imagine them) were Levi’s ‘Freedom-Alls’ released in 1918.
 The ‘Freedom-Alls’ were a kind of denim two-piece, a tunic and trouser set.
 However, some years later Levi’s launched ‘Lady Levi’s’ in 1934.

-These were the first recognisable jeans for women.
+These were the first recognizable jeans for women.
 Adapted from the men’s ‘501’ jeans, these were given a ‘701’ style number.
 The style was aimed at women working on farmland, in agriculture, or at ranches.
 At this stage, vintage jeans were still very much work clothing.

 Women’s jeans were high waisted, gently skimming the hips and featuring a straight cut leg.
 They often had turn-ups/cuffs, and also featured front and back pockets for practicality.

 Some denim was used to make pants for women that was not based on men’s work wear.
 These could include the iconic sailor pants popular in the 1930s and 1940s.
-The denim was lighter than blue jeans and usually did not come with pockets.
-These were not called jeans, just pants/trousers made with denim or heavy cotton.

 Speaking of names.
 Blue jeans were not officially called “jeans” until the late 1950s.
 Instead they were called “overalls” but this confuses us today since we identify overalls with a different style (we will look at them in just a bit.)